-Bicknacre and East and West Hanningfield, Little Baddow, Danbury and Sandon, Rettendon and Runwell, South Hanningfield, Stock and Margaretting, South Woodham Ferrers, Chetwood and Collingwood, and South Woodham Ferrers, Elmwood and Woodville from Chelmsford Borough fall within the new constituency of Maldon.
+Bicknacre and East and West Hanningfield, Little Baddow, Danbury and Sandon, Rettendon and Runwell, South Hanningfield, Stock and Margaretting, South Woodham Ferrers, Chetwood and Collingwood, and South Woodham Ferrers, Elmwood and Woodville from Chelmsford also fall within the constituency of Maldon.
 The remaining wards are within the Chelmsford constituency, represented by Simon Burns MP.
-Further information can be found at the Borough Council website.
-There is a link to the Council's website on the menu bar on the left of this site.
+Further information can be found on the City Council website.

 The whole borough has a population of just over 157,000 and is the focus for government, business, retail, leisure and culture in Essex.
 It will continue to be a major centre of development, with an estimated population of 169,400 by 2022.